 okBoolean indicating if status is in the range 200–299

-previousPageThe value of the X-Pagination-Previous header, or null if absent
+previousPageThe value of the X-Pagination-Previous header, or null if not present

-nextPageThe value of the X-Pagination-Next header, or null if absent
+nextPageThe value of the X-Pagination-Next header, or null if not present

 dataThe parsed body of the response (lazily evaluated on first access)